+A location plan of the project site should be included.
 Archaeological work locations, such as auger hole and test pit locations (with relevant coordinates certified by a qualified land surveyor), should be clearly shown on maps in appropriate scales, with proper legends, grid references (in 8 digits) and captions.

-B. Drawings of test pits, archaeological features and finds The below scales should be followed:
+B. Drawings of test pits, archaeological features, special finds 1, selected representative samples from general finds